Siegel-Lab/BioSmoother/Manual.md

 .. index:: Virtual4C, Compute for columns, Compute for rows, Normalize by viewpoint size, Column Viewpoint, Row Viewpoint

-#### The Virtual4C subtab
+### The Virtual 4C subtab
-:kbd:`View->Virtual4C` allows extracting a slice of the heatmap and displaying it as a track in the secondary data panel.
+:kbd:`View->Virtual4C` allows extracting the genome-wide interactions of a given viewpoint (a slice of the heatmap) and displaying them as a track in the secondary data panel.
 This virtual 4C can be performed for columns and for rows and requires as input the coordinates of the viewpoint from the other axis.
 Checking the :guilabel:`Compute for columns` checkbox will compute a virtual 4C for columns.
 Below, there is the navigation bar :guilabel:`Column Viewpoint` to input the coordinates for the starting and ending of the viewpoint.
-A virtual 4C can also be performed on rows by checking the :guilabel:`Compute for rows` checkbox and inputing the viewpoint coordinates in the navigation bar :guilabel:`Row Viewpoint`.
+A virtual 4C can also be performed on rows by checking the :guilabel:`Compute for rows` checkbox and inputting the viewpoint coordinates in the navigation bar :guilabel:`Row Viewpoint`.
 By default, the virtual 4C track is normalized by the viewpoint size (i.e., all values are divided by the viewpoint size), but this can be undone by unchecking the :guilabel:`Normalize by viewpoint size` checkbox.
 The format for the coordinates is the same as for the :guilabel:`Navigation bar` and is described :ref:`here <navigation_bar>`.
 For example, this would be a valid viewpoint:

     Chr1: 0 bp ..
 Chr1: 100 kbp

-There is an example of virtual 4C analyses for the rows with two different viewpoints on the y-axis, below.
+Below, an example of virtual 4C analyses for the rows with two different viewpoints on the y-axis.
 <figure align=center>
 <img src="./docs_conf/static/v4c.gif" width=25%>
 <figcaption> <b>Figure:</b> Smoother performing a virtual 4C analysis. </figcaption>